 Linda currently has one dog.
 Tank, a Wirehaired Carolina Schnauzer Mix (a mutt) competes in Rally Obedience and loves taking training classes of all kinds.

 See Linda’s client reviews here.

 Julia Breza CPDT-KA, CNWI, AKC CGC Evaluator has always loved animals.
 She became interested in dog training after taking classes through Paws Abilities.
 She has an undergraduate degree in special education and a masters degree in counselor education.
 She currently works as a teacher with the Rochester Public Schools.
-Julia has a special interest in K9 Nose Work and is currently working on certification to be a Certified Nose Work Instructor.
+Julia has a special interest in K9 Nose Work.
 Julia also does field training with service dogs through Can Do Canines.

 Julia currently has two dogs.
 Penny is a fun loving boxer who enjoys camping, doggie daycare, Nose Work, Barn Hunt, and tricks classes.
 Nugget is a devoted German Shorthaired Pointer who enjoys exploring in the field, Nose Work, daycare, and relaxing in his chair after a long day.